fipar/dead_rails/README.md

-A POC game based on a story by my son, to get familiar with Defold and test Claude Code a bit.
+A POC game based on a story by my son, to get familiar with Defold.